Often clients ask how many sessions they need to solve their issue.

-The first level is psychotherapeutic counseling usually appearing on the actual problem of the person, we work with actual situation.
+The first level is psychotherapeutic counseling usually appearing on the actual problem of the person, we work with the actual situation.
 The goal is to relieve the acuity of the problem what usually takes up to 10 sessions.
-3 - 5 sessions usually is enough to develop a strategy of problem-solving and find resources that client has to solve problem.
+3 - 5 sessions usually are enough to develop a strategy of problem-solving and find resources that the client has to solve the problem.
 The main focus is present, with perspective in the future.

 Let me know if you need my help.